nuspell/misc-nuspell/3-checks/README.md

 Before running the profiling script, make sure that at least the gathered word lists have been generated, see above.

+g by users without CAP_SYS_ADMIN

+To make this setting permanent, edit /etc/sysctl.conf too, e.g.:

+	kernel.perf_event_paranoid = -1

 ### Perf and hotspot

-First, go to a specific directory such as `./profiling/de_DE_frami`.
+First, go to a specific directory such as `./profiling/linux/de_DE_frami` or  `./profiling/linux/en_US`.
 The results for perf are in `perf.data` and can be viewed by:

     perf report
     perf list